c3lang/c3-web/docs/blog/posts/Kill_of_half_the_builtins.md

 The builtins we're removing solved real problems, but they also added surface area: extra keywords, naming conventions, subtle interactions.

-These simplifications were only possible now, after things like maturing the splat functionality, observing `$vaarg` use-patterns and reaching the point where the old type property syntax prevented growth.
+These simplifications were only possible now, after things like maturing the splat functionality, observing `$vaarg` usage-patterns and reaching the point where the old type property syntax prevented growth.

 We hope you'll like them!